Hi! I’m Maureen C. Berry, but you can call me M. Thanks for visiting. Here’s a little about me.

 “Thornton Park” a detective crime thriller, is my first stab at fiction and is also currently on the back burner.
 However, I did receive an encouraging critique of the first three chapters from Ken Sherman & Associates.
 There is hope for my protagonist Detective Mick Delgado!

-Amazing Sustainable Seafood, and Soup, Chowder & Chili, Oh My!, two free recipe collections, are yours when you sign up for my monthly newsletter.
+Amazing Sustainable Seafood, and Soup, Chowder & Chili, Oh My! are two free recipe collections, when you sign up for my free monthly newsletter.
 Stay in touch and get inspired about our beautiful blue planet every third Sunday of the month with links to people and organizations doing amazing stuff.
 Ad free.
 No spam zone and you can unsubscribe anytime.

 Reflected in my photography is my love for food and for the simplicity of nature.
 I use a Nikon D90 and an iPhone 5s.
 I edit lightly and judiciously in Lightroom, mostly because I am a novice and the learning curve is steep.
 Check out my portfolios.